Rule 1 The Game, Field, Players and Equipment

 4. A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones.

-5. An institutional videographer may be in the team area as one of that institution’s 50 credentialed individuals.
+7. An institutional videographer may be in the team area as a part of that institution’s 50 credentialed individuals.
 This video may not be used during any live broadcast or digital stream of the game.

 d.
 Drones are not allowed over the field or the team area when squad members are present within the playing enclosure.
 Outside the limit lines, game management (or conference policy) govern drone activity.
 This governance will include all federal, state, and local laws including campus policy where appropriate.